abp6318/DEAN-Stack/README.md

   - `NEO4JURI` is `bolt://localhost:7687` by default for me -- and whatever it is for you should appear at the top of the client that appears when you click "Open" in Neo4j Desktop
   - `NEO4JUSERNAME` is `neo4j` but I believe you can change this
   - `NEO4JPASSWORD` is whatever you set it to.
 For the sake of my demo in class, I'm doing `password` :P
   - `SECRET_KEY` is for your JWT tokens!
 This is to ensure API calls are authenticated.
 Make your own key with one of the [256-bit WEP keys from this site](https://randomkeygen.com/) or any other you like!
+I'm including mine in the `.env.example` so login works on local and on production.